WendaZhang08/24SM2-COMP90043-Research-Project-Blockchain-Hash-Fusion/README.md

 # Blockchain & Hash Function Research Project

-This repository contains the implementation and analysis code for the COMP90043 Cryptography and Security research project "The Crucial Role of Hash Functions in Blockchain: The Fusion of Cryptography and Decentralization".
+This repository contains the implementation and analysis code for the **COMP90043 Cryptography and Security research project "The Crucial Role of Hash Functions in Blockchain: The Fusion of Cryptography and Decentralization"**.

 ## Project Overview

-This project explores the critical role of cryptographic hash functions, particularly SHA-256, in ensuring the security and data integrity of decentralized blockchain systems.
-We implement a small-scale blockchain to demonstrate key concepts and analyze the performance of various hash functions.
+This project explores the critical role of cryptographic hash functions, particularly **SHA-256**, in ensuring the security and data integrity of decentralized blockchain systems.
+We implement a **small-scale blockchain** to demonstrate key concepts and analyze the performance of various hash functions.

 ## Key Features

-- Implementation of a basic blockchain structure
+- Implementation of a **basic blockchain structure**
-- Demonstration of Proof of Work (PoW) consensus mechanism
+- Demonstration of **Proof of Work (PoW)** consensus mechanism
-- Visualization of blockchain structure and tampering effects
+- Visualization of blockchain structure and **tampering** effects
-- Performance comparison of different hash functions (SHA-256, SHA-224, SHA-1, MD5)
+- **Performance comparison** of different hash functions (SHA-256, SHA-224, SHA-1, MD5)

 ## File Structure